 According to the American Association of Dental Office Managers (AADOM), dental office managers will need to learn the computer software program Dentrix.
 Dentrix keeps track of billing and patient information.
 It is important that any prospective managers know how to put together schedules and understand dental office policies.
 The ability to multi-task and work well with others is essential.
 Many job postings stated that 2-3 years of experience were also required, as well as proven customer service skills.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), first-line supervisors of office and administrative support workers, including dental office managers, had a job growth rate of 8% from 2014-2024, which is about as fast as average.
-The median wage of supervisors of office and administrative workers was $52,630 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), first-line supervisors of office and administrative support workers, including dental office managers, had a job growth projection of 3% from 2016-2026, which is slower than average.
+The median wage of supervisors of office and administrative workers was $55,060 in May 2017.